Great SEO, or search engine optimization, starts with on-page SEO: the optimization of a brand’s website.

 - Write guest posts for popular blogs, and request a backlink for each post.

-- Target your PR efforts at Tier 1 publications, requesting backlinks for any coverage that comes to fruition.
+- Target your digital PR efforts at Tier 1 publications, requesting backlinks for any coverage that comes to fruition.
 (Do be prepared to be turned down, however, as this is earned coverage, not owned.)

 - Submit your product to review sites for reviews